 Open Journal Systems (OJS) is a free open source software for managing and publishing scholarly journals.
 A single OJS installation can host multiple journals.
 It is written in PHP programming language and works with MySQL or PostgreSQL database and Apache2 or nginx web server.

 This post is a record of the process I went through when setting up OJS on Ubuntu 18.04.
 It is assumed you have a vanilla Ubuntu 18.04 with

 This post guides you on how to configure apache2 to run as a reverse proxy in front of tomcat.
 The reason I personally use apache2 instead of directly exposing tomcat is because it becomes easy to install SSL certicates and automate their renewal.
-There could be other reasons, managing SSL certificates on tomcat is not as straight forward as itis on apache2 or other web servers such as nginx.
+This is also best practice as it is not recommended to expose your tomcat servlet to the world.